Cosmological natural selection: Hypothesis

-Alternatively, black holes play a role in cosmological natural selection by reshuffling only some matter affecting the distribution of elementary quark universes.
-The resulting population of universes can be represented as a distribution of a landscape of parameters where the height of the landscape is proportional to the numbers of black holes that a universe with those parameters will have.
+Alternatively, black holes play a role in cosmological natural selection by reshuffling only some matter, affecting the distribution of elementary quark universes.
+The resulting population of universes can be represented as a distribution of a landscape of parameters where the height of the landscape is proportional to the number of black holes that a universe with those parameters will have.
 Applying reasoning borrowed from the study of fitness landscapes in population biology, one can conclude that the population is dominated by universes whose parameters drive the production of black holes to a local peak in the landscape.
 This was the first use of the notion of a landscape of parameters in physics.

+Criticism

 Leonard Susskind, who later promoted a similar string theory landscape, stated:

 I'm not sure why Smolin's idea didn't attract much attention.
 I actually think it deserved far more than it got.

 However, Susskind also argued that, since Smolin's theory relies on information transfer from the parent universe to the baby universe through a black hole, it ultimately makes no sense as a theory of cosmological natural selection.
 According to Susskind and many other physicists, the last decade of black hole physics has shown us that no information that goes into a black hole can be lost.
 Even Stephen Hawking, who was the largest proponent of the idea that information is lost in a black hole, later reversed his position.
 The implication is that information transfer from the parent universe into the baby universe through a black hole is not conceivable.

-Smolin has noted that the string theory landscape is not Popper-falsifiable if other universes are not observable.
-This is the subject of the Smolin–Susskind debate concerning Smolin's argument: "[The] Anthropic Principle cannot yield any falsifiable predictions, and therefore cannot be a part of science."
-There are then only two ways out: traversable wormholes connecting the different parallel universes, and "signal nonlocality", as described by Antony Valentini, a scientist at the Perimeter Institute.